Paint Finish Buying Guide

-From matt to eggshell to gloss, each finish has different advantages and considerations, meaning the decision can soon become overwhelming for those not in the know.
+From matt to eggshell to gloss, each finish has different advantages and considerations, so the decision can soon become overwhelming for those not in the know.

 Sheen refers to the glossiness of a finish, and how light will reflect off the surface.
 Higher sheen means more shine, greater glossiness and (generally) more durability.

-However, low sheen finishes are better at hiding imperfections and easier to touch up than glossier paints – meaning they can’t be ignored.
+However, low sheen paint finishes are better at hiding imperfections and easier to touch up than glossier paints – making them a better choice in certain situations.

 Matt Paints